 Method

-- Restructure the variable to be Numeric by selecting Q6 in the Data Sets tree, and from the object inspector, go to Properties > GENERAL > Structure > Numeric, which produces a table that looks like this:
+- Restructure the variable to Numeric by selecting Q6 in the Data Sources tree, and from the object inspector, go to Data > Properties > Structure > Numeric, which produces a table that looks like this:

 dat = data.frame(Q6_, Q5_0_, Q5_1_, Q5_2_, Q5_3_, Q5_4_, Q5_5_, Q5_6_, Q5_7_, Q5_8_,